RoshanSharma7/Disease-Prediction-and-Medicine-Recommendation/README.md

 # Disease Prediction and Medicine Recommendation

-A machine learning model built using Python to predict diseases based on symptoms and recommend appropriate medicines also download the report.
+A machine learning model built using Python to predict diseases based on symptoms and recommend appropriate medicines, also download the report.

 ## Description
-This project utilizes machine learning algorithms to predict diseases from given symptoms and suggest suitable medicines, Description, precaution, workout and dietplan.
+This project utilizes machine learning algorithms to predict diseases from given symptoms and suggest suitable medicines, Description, precautions, workout, and diet plan.
 The goal is to provide a quick and reliable way for users to get medical predictions and recommendations, potentially improving early diagnosis and treatment.

 ## Installation

 ### Prerequisites
-- Python3 (letest Version)
+- Python3 (latest Version)
 - `pip` (Python package installer)

 ## PacKages